JDAI-CV/LIO/README.md

-# look-into-object
-Look-into-Object: Self-supervised Structure Modeling for Object Recognition (CVPR 2020)
+# Look-into-Object: Self-supervised Structure Modeling for Object Recognition

+By Mohan Zhou, Yalong Bai, Wei Zhang, Tiejun Zhao, and Tao Mei.

+The code will be released soon.